 Power cables are plugged into an electricity supply board at the terminal on one end and to the ship’s power supply board on the other.
 The power is used for lights, refrigerators, air-conditioners, and other equipment on a ship.
 The power coming from the shore can be from a separate power generation unit or the power plant supplying power to the port city or town.

 At present, cold ironing is most widespread in the cruise shipping market and ferry business as the pressure on cruise and ferry terminals to reduce emissions is high, particularly when they are located close to (historical) city centers:

-- In North Europe, Scandinavian countries, Germany, Belgium, and the Netherlands have already developed cold ironing solutions.
-Since 2010, vessels berthing for more than 2 hours have switched to a 0.1% sulfur fuel or use alternative technologies, such as shore-side electricity.
+- In Northern Europe, Scandinavian countries, Germany, Belgium, and the Netherlands have already developed cold ironing solutions.
+Since 2010, vessels berthing for more than two hours have switched to a 0.1% sulfur fuel or use alternative technologies, such as shore-side electricity.
 The EU approved Directive 2014/94/EU on the deployment of alternative fuel infrastructure in 2014.
-This directive obliges Member States to implement alternative infrastructure networks such as shoreside power technology by December 2025.
-The EU’s TEN-T program has indicated that shore power is an area where funding was available to help with up to 50% of the costs of research and 20% of its implementation costs.
+This directive obliges member states to implement alternative infrastructure networks such as shoreside power technology by December 2025.
+The EU’s TEN-T program has indicated that shore power is an area where funding is available to help with up to 50% of the costs of research and 20% of its implementation costs.

 - Cold ironing technologies are also being implemented in several Asian ports.
 China has included cold ironing in its 12th five-year plan and links it to the existing domestic emission control areas.